matthiasbeyer/rfcs/rfcs/0079-enforce-prs.md

 This only affects nixpkgs committers.
 When pushing to a protected branch directly, they get the same message as everyone else and they have to push to an unprotected branch and create a Pull Request from there.

+When backporting changes from (e.g.) the master branch to a release branch, these changes can be collected into a "backports"-PR and merged frequently from there (for example daily or weekly).

+Bigger changesets, which might take a considerably longer run on the CI system, can be collected into PRs as well and be merged from there (similiar to the current "staging"-workflow).

 # Drawbacks
 [drawbacks]: #drawbacks